What are we going to do today? Someone in our group asks.

 Put on your geography thinking hats, as first things first – you have to learn where the Pyrenees are!

-In the Northeast of Spain lies the region or Catalonia, and within Catalonia lies the province of Girona.
+In the Northeast of Spain lies the region of Catalonia, and within Catalonia lies the province of Girona.
 Girona is made up of the Costa Brava and The Pyrenees mainly.

 Why I was Visiting the Spanish Pyrenees

 I traveled to the Catalonia region to speak at a conference and then stayed for a press trip hosted by Costa Brava Girona Pyrenees Tourism.
-I of course accepted this offer, as the last time I was in Costa Brava on a press trip I was totally blown away by the region, things to do, the food, the tourism board, and how little known this area was to Americans.
+I, of course, accepted this offer, as the last time I was in Costa Brava on a press trip, I was totally blown away by the region, the things to do, the food, the tourism board, and how little-known this area was to Americans.
 It truly was a hidden gem, in a way.
-So of course I was going to jump at the chance to spend more time in this area learning about its mountain villages and adventures.
-As soon as I arrived in the Costa Brava area I was reminded of just how much this place got under my skin the first time.
+So, of course, I was going to jump at the chance to spend more time in this area, learning about its mountain villages and adventures.
+As soon as I arrived in the Costa Brava area, I was reminded of how much this place had gotten under my skin the first time.

 I traveled the area with a small group of bloggers and videographers.
 Let’s just say there were an abundance of cameras and things captured.
 To give you a short overview of exactly why you should visit the Pyrenees and why I’m in love with this part of Europe, this video by Emiliano Bechi is a perfect depiction of my recent time there.